jurassicplayer/decky-autoflatpaks/README.md

 ## Notes
 - All settings changes are instantly applied
 - A full flatpak manager interface probably won't happen (definition dependant)
+- Currently only supports system-installed flatpaks.
+Adding multiple repositories, local user-installed, or installation locations will not work (for the time being).

 ## Thanks
 - All of the decky-loader devs